The Control Spectrum: 8 AI Orchestration Patterns from Full Control to Full Autonomy

 - Clean, minimal code

-- SDK handles complexity
+- Agent handles complexity

 - Good balance of power and simplicity